Frequently Asked Questions for Currently Enrolled Students

 Borrow a Loaner Laptop from the College for this Semester

-This option is available only for students already enrolled in Fall 2020 classes.
-If you have not enrolled yet for Fall 2020, you should do so as soon as possible if you want to try to borrow a laptop.
+This option is available only for students already enrolled in Spring 2021 classes.
+If you have not enrolled yet for Spring 2021, you should do so as soon as possible if you want to try to borrow a laptop.
 If you would like to use a loaner laptop, you should inform one of your instructors that you are in need of borrowing a laptop in order to complete the required coursework.
 Provide the following information to your instructor: your J#, email address and mobile phone number.
 The request to borrow a laptop will be entered by your instructor on your behalf.

 For information about the loaner laptop program, including your responsibilities if you borrow a device, visit our student device loaner program page.